DSCR Loan No Appraisal: When It's Actually Possible (and the Limits)

 Full appraisal (Form 1004 / 1007) includes interior and exterior site inspection by a licensed appraiser.
 7-14 days, $450-$700.
 This is the default on most DSCR loans above $300K LTV or in non-AVM markets.

-If 'no appraisal' matters to your timeline or budget, ask the lender which of these three tiers their program actually delivers.
+If 'no appraisal' matters to your timeline or budget, ask which of these three tiers the program actually delivers.

 When Lenders Skip the Full Appraisal